jayacharan4/Docker-Pull-Proxy-Cache/README.md

 Project Underway -

-Basic Idea Singularity Container Pulls with Proxy Cache
+Basic Idea Docker Container Pulls with Proxy Cache

 The squid.conf file has the configurations about the type of files it has to cache, the network that it accepts connection into the squid proxy.